 Since my husband and I turned fifty we’ve really been trying to take control of our health.
 And yes, we should have always been living a heart-healthy lifestyle, but better late than never.
 It’s also why we have taught our son from the beginning the importance of good health.

 Regardless of your age, though, it’s never too late to start.

 My husband and I have two risk factors that we can’t do too much about and that’s genetics and age.
 We cannot control our genetics, so if our parents, grandparents, great-grandparents (and on down our family tree), have/had heart disease or other cardiovascular conditions we are at risk as well.

-In my case, my mother has high blood pressure and peripheral arterial disease and my father has high cholesterol and experienced a heart attack last year.
+In my case, my mother has high blood pressure and peripheral arterial disease, and AFib and my father has high cholesterol, Type 2 diabetes, and experienced a heart attack last year.
 At my last annual physical my doctor said I was borderline high cholesterol.